 Notice of Pesticide Applicator Certificate, Recertification and Examination Changes

-In response to COVID-19, Alberta Environment and Parks has made necessary modifications to the pesticide Certification and Recertification requirements.
+In response to COVID-19, the Alberta government has made necessary modifications to the pesticide Certification and Recertification requirements.
 Additionally we have temporarily postponed all exams as all proctor locations have closed.

 The notice that summarizes these changes has been published and can be found on the Open Government Portal at: Updates to pesticide regulations.